Chapter 12: SFT Data Design and Instruction Systems¶

 return {"ok": False, "error": "invalid_enum", "detail": {"currency": currency}}

-# 3) Type / null-policy validation (only the most common types shown)
+# 3) Type / null-value policy validation (only the most common cases shown here)

 if obj["payment_amount"] is not None and not _is_number(obj["payment_amount"]):